jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

         Abort "Image file not found"   //error message to user, this should not happen. endif
     string OldNOte=note(w2D)
-    //we are looking for data like this ...;I0_cts=56.5;I0_gain=1000000;... variable I0 = NumberByKey("I0_cts", OldNote  , "=" , ";")
+    //OldNOte should have data like this ...;I0_cts=56.5;I0_gain=1000000;... variable I0 = NumberByKey("I0_cts", OldNote  , "=" , ";")
     variable I0gain = NumberByKey("I0_gain", OldNote  , "=" , ";")
     //print SampleName+"   normalized I0 = "+num2str(I0 / I0gain)
     I0 = I0 / I0gain
+    //check for failure when we get for some reason NaN (not a number) if(numtype(I0)!=0)
-    if(numtype(I0)!=0)    //this is here to prevent bad failures, you can also abort if needed.
+        //abort "Nan result found"     //you can abort if needed.
+        //or simply overwrite this to 1 and report to user.
-        Print "I0 or I0gain value not found in the wave note of the sample file, setting to 1" I0=1
+        Print "I0 or I0gain value not found, setting to 1" I0=1
     endif
     return I0